 Unless you’re jet-setting to all corners of the world, you might be able to get by with a passport card instead of a traditional passport book.

 Cards are just as official as books, but the $30 application fee makes it a much cheaper option.

 One thing to note.
 Passport cards can only be used at these sea ports-of-call and land border crossings:

 If you travel overseas for work, talk to your employer about paying for your passport and application fees.

 If the boss says no, keep your receipts — you can at least write off the expense on your taxes.

 3. Check into advocacy and civic groups.

-The group has collected over $15,000 to help transgender citizens defray the cost of updating a passport following a legal name change.
+The group has collected thousands of dollars in donations to help transgender citizens defray the cost of updating a passport following a legal name change.

 Think about what formal or informal groups you’re a part of that you could tap into for help.
 Churches, cultural communities and veterans organizations in your area may be a resource for help paying your passport fees.